Yaro101/AanestysSovellus_Backend/README.md

     After successfully loggin in, you will be given a token

-    (Keep in mind that tokens have a 1hour expiration, so if you get errors like invalid toke, it most likely means the token has expired )
+    (Keep in mind that tokens have a 1hour expiration, so if you get errors like invalid token, it most likely means the token has expired )

 ## Creating a poll (Admin Only)